Flicker fusion threshold: Visual phenomena

-In some cases, it is possible to see flicker at rates beyond 2000 Hz (2 kHz) in the case of high-speed eye movements (saccades) or object motion, via the "phantom array" effect.
+In some cases, it is possible to see flicker at rates beyond 2,000 Hz in the case of high-speed eye movements (saccades) or object motion, via the "phantom array" effect.
 Fast-moving flickering objects zooming across view (either by object motion, or by eye motion such as rolling eyes), can cause a dotted or multicolored blur instead of a continuous blur, as if they were multiple objects.
 Stroboscopes are sometimes used to induce this effect intentionally.
 Some special effects, such as certain kinds of electronic glowsticks commonly seen at outdoor events, have the appearance of a solid color when motionless but produce a multicolored or dotted blur when waved about in motion.
 These are typically LED-based glow sticks.
 The variation of the duty cycle upon the LED(s), results in usage of less power while by the properties of flicker fusion having the direct effect of varying the brightness.
 When moved, if the frequency of duty cycle of the driven LED(s) is below the flicker fusion threshold timing differences between the on/off state of the LED(s) becomes evident, and the color(s) appear as evenly spaced points in the peripheral vision.

 A related phenomenon is the rainbow effect, where different colors are displayed in different places on the screen for the same object due to fast motion.